hehao98/RISCV-Simulator/README.md

 ## Features

 1. Supporting 54 RISC-V instructions from the RV64I instruction set.
+2. Branch perdiction module with a set of branch perdicton algorithms.
-2. Simulation of five stage pipeline like that in the "Computer Organization and Design, Hardware/Software Interface" Book(to be done).
+3. Simulation of five stage pipeline like that in the "Computer Organization and Design, Hardware/Software Interface" Book(to be done).
-3. Simulation of cache and various cache eviction strategies(to be done).
+4. Simulation of cache and various cache eviction strategies(to be done).
-4. A custom SIMD extension and its evaluation(to be done).
+5. A custom SIMD extension and its evaluation(to be done).

 ## Compile

 ```
 mkdir build
 cd build